ctgreybeard/SwiftCustomControl/README.md

 I wanted to dig a little deeper into multiple windows and views, horizontal and vertical stacks, scroll views and tables, stuff like that.

-At some point in the development I had five view panes that were similar but showed different views of the document I was working with.
+At some point in the development I had five TabView panes that were similar but showed different parts of the document I was working with.
 Each had a selected set of settings at the top, arranged in a loose grid.
 For each setting I wanted a small image, an icon really, representing the "state" of that setting, with three or four